gavinmcfarland/plugma/README.md

 For full documentation see [plugma.dev](https://www.plugma.dev/).

-> [!NOTE]
+> [!WARNING]
-> This repo is in beta and things may not work as expected or their implementation may change.
+> This repository is in beta, and features may not work as expected or may undergo changes.

 For comprehensive documentation, visit [plugma.dev](https://www.plugma.dev/).